 - Best practices for ERP master data management strategy.

-ERP Master Data can be classified into two types:
+ERP Master Data can be classified into six types:

 1. Operational data: